Canned & Preserved Food Trading License in Dubai

 Licensing and Compliance Requirements

-Beyond the core trading licence, businesses dealing in canned and preserved food must adhere to UAE food safety and import regulations.
+Beyond the core trading license, businesses dealing in canned and preserved food must adhere to UAE food safety and import regulations.
 Key compliance considerations include:

 Dubai Municipality Food Safety Department: All food products imported into Dubai must comply with UAE food safety standards, including labelling requirements in Arabic and English.